The Photographic Process

 Identify Problem Areas

 I now evaluate the scene in a different way.
 I look for any problems--such as strong reflections--that I need to deal with.
+I look for anything that jumps out in the frame and draws my attention away from the architecture and design.
 If I find problems like these, then I develop a plan for correcting them.
-I also make sure all the practical lights are turned on.
-I will change light bulbs to replace burned out lights or to control the color or intensity of the practical lights.

 I now set the camera for the final composition.
 I evaluate the composition to look for anything I need to exclude or include.
 I also evaluate the feel of the composition--does it feel right?
 Is it balanced?
 Does it need to be shifted slightly in one direction or another or have the perspective changed at all?
 These are very difficult characteristics of a photograph to describe, and it really is just a feel.
 When you look at a photograph, if it feels off in some way to you--that’s what I’m correcting here.
 It should feel right--that’s the only way I can describe it.